 \subsection{Logical analysis of the \texorpdfstring{{\sc \NDAlg}}{\NDAlg} algorithm}

-We are going to show that, in order to disprove the duality of two hypergraphs $\G$ and $\H$, the set $\Sigma$ to which Lemma~\ref{lemma:ipergrafi_non-dual_iff_witness_nel_set} refers can be recognized as meeting Condition~\eqref{eq:witnessing_condition} of Lemma~\ref{lemma:witnessing_condition} with (quite) low computational effort, and in particular within the complexity class \TC0.
+We will show that the deterministic tests performed by algorithm \textsc{\NDAlg} require (quite) low computational effort, and in particular they can be carried out within complexity class \TC0.
 This will allow us to prove that $\NonDualProbHyp\in\GC{$\log^2 \InputSize$}{\TC0}$.
-We begin by expressing the deterministic tests performed by \textsc{\NDAlg} in \FOC which is first order logic augmented with the counting quantifiers ``$\exists! n$'' having the following semantics. \FOC is a two\nbdash-sorted logic, i.e., a logic having two domain sets~\cite{Immerman1999}: a numerical domain set containing objects used to interpret only numerical values, and another domain set containing all other objects.
-Consider the formula $\Phi(n,x)=(\exists!n\ x)(\phi(x))$.
-Variable $x$ ranges over the non\nbdash-numerical domain objects and is bound by the counting quantifier, while variable $n$ ranges over the numerical domain objects and is left free by the counting quantifier. $\Phi(n,x)$ is valid in all the interpretations in which $n$ is substituted by the exact number of non\nbdash-numerical domain values $a$ for which $\phi(a)$ evaluates to \valtrue.\footnote{For more on this, the reader is referred to any standard textbook on the topic.
+We begin by expressing the deterministic tests performed by \textsc{\NDAlg} in \FOC which is first order logic augmented with counting quantifiers ``$\exists! n$'' having the following semantics. \FOC is a two\nbdash-sorted logic, i.e., a logic having two domain sets~\cite{Immerman1999}: a numerical domain set containing objects used to interpret only numerical values, and another domain set containing all other objects.
+Consider the formula $\Phi(n,x)=(\exists!n\ x)(\phi(x))$, where variable $x$ ranges over the non\nbdash-numerical domain objects and is bound by the counting quantifier $\exists!n$, and where variable $n$ ranges over the numerical domain objects and is left free by the counting quantifier. $\Phi(n,x)$ is valid in all the interpretations in which $n$ is substituted by the exact number of non\nbdash-numerical domain values $a$ for which $\phi(a)$ evaluates to \valtrue.\footnote{For more on this, the reader is referred to any standard textbook on the topic.
 See, e.g., \citep{Ebbinghaus1994,Immerman1999,Ebbinghaus1999,Libkin2004}.} Note that first order logic augmented with the majority quantifiers (\FOM) is known to be equivalent to \FOC~\cite{Immerman1999,Barrington1990,Vollmer1999}.
-The model checking problem for both logics is complete for the class \TC0~\cite{Vollmer1999,Immerman1999,Barrington1990}.
+The model checking problem for both logics is complete for class \TC0~\cite{Vollmer1999,Immerman1999,Barrington1990}.

 With a pair of hypergraphs $\tuple{\G,\H}$ we associate a relational structure $\A_{\tuple{\G,\H}}$.
-Essentially we represent hypergraphs through their incidence graphs.
+Essentially, we represent hypergraphs through their incidence graphs.
 In particular, the universe $A_{\tuple{\G,\H}}$ of $\A_{\tuple{\G,\H}}$ consists of an object for each vertex of $V$, an object for each hyperedge of the two hypergraphs, and two more objects, $o_\G$ and $o_\H$, for the two hypergraphs, i.e., $A_{\tuple{\G,\H}}=\{o_v\mid v\in V\}\cup\{o_G\mid G\in\G\}\cup\{o_H\mid H\in\H\}\cup\{o_\G,o_\H\}$.

 The relations of $\A_{\tuple{\G,\H}}$ are as follows: $\Vertex(x)$ is a unary relation indicating that object $x$ is a vertex; $\Hyper(x)$ is a unary relation indicating that object $x$ is a hypergraph; $\Edge(x,y)$ is a binary relation indicating that object $x$ is an edge of the hypergraph identified by object $y$; and $\Incidence(x,y)$ is the binary incidence relation indicating that object $x$ is a vertex belonging to the edge identified by object $y$.